zaphosting/docs/docs/gmod-firststeps-dashboard.md

 ---
-id: vrising-firststeps-dashboard
+id: gmod-firststeps-dashboard
-title: V Rising Dashboard overview
+title: Garry's Mod Dashboard Overview
-description: Information about the dashboard of an V Rising server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about the dashboard of an Garry's Mod server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Dashboard
 ---